corballis/sox-wrapper-java/README.md

 # sox-wrapper-java
-Java wrapper around the famous SOX (https://sourceforge.net/projects/sox/) audio processing command line tool.
+Java wrapper around the famous [sox](https://sourceforge.net/projects/sox/) audio processing tool.
+Please note that the sox executable is not part of this project.
+This is a wrapper application only that points to the executable.

-The majority of the arguments are not implemented yet, but
+Few of the arguments are not implemented yet, but with the help of the `SoX argument(String ...args)` method any kind of parameter can be added to the parameter list.

-The project does not include the binary of the sox itself;
+Although the constructor of the SoX class requires the user to provide the full path of the sox executable, it may not be a good idea to hard-code file system paths to java code.
+Use property files or environment variables instead.

+Have a nice coding :)

 ## How to use